 UK study reveals that Artificial Intelligence can help healthcare providers diagnose Alzheimer’s earlier and improve patient prognosis.

 “Most neurodegenerative diseases still do not have a cure and in many cases are diagnosed late due to their molecular complexity.
-Widespread implementation of AI technologies can help, for example, predict which patients showing mild cognitive impairment will go on to develop Alzheimer’s disease, or how severely their motor skills will decline over time,” said lead author of the study, Dr. Laura Ferraiuolo from the University of Sheffield.
+Widespread implementation of AI technologies can help, for example, predict which patients showing mild cognitive impairment will go on to develop Alzheimer’s disease, or how severely their motor skills will decline over time,” said lead author of the study, Dr. Laura Ferraiuolo from University of Sheffield.